lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 ## Trimester Goals and Objectives
-This trimmester Hardhat Enterprises aims to:
+This trimester Hardhat Enterprises aims to:
 - Achieve an engaging learning experience for students within the company.
-- Achieve an opportunity for students to gain cross department/project experience and the opportunity to share their expertise outside of their project team.
+- Achieve an opportunity for students to gain cross-department/project experience and the chance to share their expertise outside of their project team.
-- Continue maturing the five different projects; AppAttack; Breaking CAPTCHA; Fortify; and NASA Protocol Exploits.These projects will continue into future trimesters and provide students an opportunity to showcase their skills.
+- Continue maturing the five projects; AppAttack; Breaking CAPTCHA; Fortify; and NASA Protocol Exploits.
+These projects will continue into future trimesters and allow students to showcase their skills.
 All projects will be open source for students to show to future employers.
 <div style="page-break-after: always;"></div>

 ## Company Structure and Projects Overview